Pubs, clubs, small bars, breweries, casinos

-- Keep name and mobile number or email address for all staff, customers and contractors for a period of at least 28 days.
-For groups, one contact is sufficient to support contact tracing.
+- Keep name and a contact number for all staff, customers and contractors for a period of at least 28 days.
+Each person that attends a venue MUST provide their name and contact details.
 Records are only to be used for tracing COVID-19 infections and must be stored confidentially and securely.

 - Make your staff aware of the COVIDSafe app and its benefits to support contact tracing if required.